sgarrow/primeProcess/readme.txt

 To run this project: python main.py
 It (the worker function) finds the number of prime numbers < 50,001.

 Most Python scripts run on a single core, but PCs have multiple cores.
 It's possible to write Python scripts that divide up the work and have each of those divisions run simultaneously on separate cores.
 This project demonstrates three different ways of doing just that.
 Assume you have a list (an iterable) of say 10 files and you want to process each one of them with a function called "worker".

-Normally it would be done like this: for ii in length(fList):
+Normally it would be done like this: for ii in len(fList):
                                          worker(fList[ii])

-CONCEPTUALLY: By using multiple, say, 2 cores can be done like this:
+CONCEPTUALLY: By using multiple, say 2, cores it can be done like this:

 On core1:                         simultaneously on core2:
 --------------------------------  ------------------------------------------